-576 3.3.
-Computational objections against sampling from intervals
+3.3.
+Computational objections against sampling from intervals by using MCS via the estimator \hat{p}f :

-Next to the theoretical objections raised in Section 3.2, there are very compelling computational arguments not to solve the interval propagation problem using Eq.
-(38).
+Next to the theoretical objections raised in section 3.2, there are very compelling computational arguments not to solve the interval propagation problem using equation (38).
 Just to specify, we criticize the use of plain MCS in the context of interval propagation.

-581 3.3.1.
-Convergence issues Normally, in uncertainty quantification and reliability 582 engineering, MCS is used to solve integral problems, such as those related to 583 computing the probability of failure p_f (see Eq.
-(3)), which is approximated by 584 using MCS via the estimator \hat{p}f :
+3.3.1.
+Convergence issues.
+Normally, in uncertainty quantification and reliability engineering, MCS is used to solve integral problems, such as those related to computing the probability of failure p_f (see equation (3)), which is approximated